Lead Opinion

 The Court set out the characteristics of the federal law with which the characteristics of the state law were to be compared.

-[w]hen a legislature selects a statute of limitations to govern a particular cause of action, it takes into account the burdens borne by the parties to a suit of that sort. . . .
-The time limit established by the Maryland legislature reflects in part the minimal burden state law places on the administrative complaint, which does not correspond in any significant way to the substantial burden federal law places on a civil rights litigant.
+[w]hen a legislature selects a statute of limitations to govern a particular cause of action, it takes into account the burdens borne by the parties to a suit of that sort____ The time limit established by the Maryland legislature reflects in part the minimal burden state law places on the administrative complaint, which does not correspond in any significant way to the substantial burden federal law places on a civil rights litigant.

-Id. at 52 (footnote omitted).
+Id. (footnote omitted).
 This legislative recognition of the difference led the legislature to choose a six-month limit for filing a grievance but gave the Human Relations Commission, which assumed the role of a litigant upon receiving a complaint, an additional two years in which to investigate, negotiate, settle, or bring formal charges against an employer.

-The parallels to the statutory scheme provided by Congress for the District of Columbia are obvious—and those parallels all lead to the conclusion that here the borrowing is entirely appropriate.
-I will trace the application of the Supreme Court‘s rationale to this case.
+The parallels to the statutory scheme provided by Congress for the District of Columbia are obvious — and those parallels all lead to the conclusion that here the borrowing is entirely appropriate.
+I will trace the application of the Supreme Court’s rationale to this case.

 The tort claims governed by section 12-309, like claims brought under federal civil rights statutes, “belong in court.”
-To use Burnett‘s criteria, both are judicially enforceable in the first instance; both are characterized by broadly inclusive language; neither limits who may bring suit; neither limits the cause of action to a circumscribed set of facts nor precludes money damages or injunctive relief.
+To use Burnett’s criteria, both are judicially enforceable in the first instance; both are characterized by broadly inclusive language; neither limits who may bring suit; neither limits the cause of action to a circumscribed set of facts nor precludes money damages or injunctive relief.
 The tort claimant in the District of Columbia, if he must comply with section 12-309, at that stage bears none of the burdens of a litigant.
-Even if a police report has not relieved him of any obligation, the notice a plaintiff must file within six months is less burdensome than the sworn complaint the complainant must file within six months with Maryland‘s Human Relations Commission.
+Even if a police report has not relieved him of any obligation, the notice a plaintiff must file within six months is less burdensome than the sworn complaint the complainant must file within six months with Maryland’s Human Relations Commission.
 The Court noted that, as a litigant, the Human Relations Commission had an additional two years to act.
-In our case, once the notice is filed, the torts claimant, under the facts here, has an additional two-and-one-half years to investigate, negotiate, settle, or sue.
+In our case, once the notice is filed, the torts claimant, under the facts here, has an additional two- and-one-half years to investigate, negotiate, settle, or sue.
 Congress has taken into account the differing burdens involved in filing a notice and preparing for litigation and provided appropriate time periods for each.

 The Supreme Court also rejected the six-month administrative time limit in Burnett v.
 Grattan because

-of the abuse of state power.
+[t]he divergence between the goals of the federal civil rights statutes and of the state employment discrimination administrative statute is clear in the present case.
+The goals of the federal statutes are compensation of persons whose civil rights have been violated, and prevention*1518 of the abuse of state power.
 Board of Regents v.
-Tomanio, 446 U.S., at 488; Robertson v.
-Wegmann, 436 U.S. 584, 590-591 (1978).
-That these are not the goals of the statute empowering Maryland‘s administrative agency to resolve employment discrimination complaints is apparent both because the remedial authority of the agency is limited, and because the state scheme does not create a private right of action.
+Tomanio,446 U.S., at 488 [100 S.Ct. at 1797 ]; Robertson v.
+Wegmann,436 U.S. 584 , 590-591 [98 S.Ct.
+1991 , 1995-1996,56 L.Ed.2d 554 ] (1978).
+That these are not the goals of the statute empowering Maryland's administrative agency to resolve employment discrimination complaints is apparent both because the remedial authority of the agency is limited, and because the state scheme does not create a private right of action.
 The stated goal of the state administrative procedure is the prompt identification and resolution of employment disputes.
-The administrative scheme, including a short statute of limitations, encourages conciliation and private settlement through the agency‘s intervention in live disputes.
+The administrative scheme, including a short statute of limitations, encourages conciliation and private settlement through the agency’s intervention in live disputes.

 Here, section 12-309 aids the prompt identification and resolution of disputes but it does not set a short time limit on the right to file suit.
 Appellant in this case had three years to file suit.
-Taken together, then—as they must be if “functional” characteristics and “practicalities” are to be compared—section 12-309‘s six-month notice period and the three-year statute of limitations applicable to appellant Brown have the same distribution of burdens and benefits as those the Court thought appropriate in Burnett.
-Six months is appropriate for a notice provision, but a longer period—there an additional two years, here an additional two-and-one-half years—is appropriate for a limitation on the filing of litigation because the burdens of initiating litigation are much greater than those of filing a notice.
+Taken together, then — as they must be if “functional” characteristics and “practicalities” are to be compared — section 12-309’s six-month notice period and the three-year statute of limitations applicable to appellant Brown have the same distribution of burdens and benefits as those the Court thought appropriate in Burnett.
+Six months is appropriate for a notice provision, but a longer period — there an additional two years, here an additional two-and-one-half years — is appropriate for a limitation on the filing of litigation because the burdens of initiating litigation are much greater than those of filing a notice.
 Under the rationale of Burnett, Congress behaved entirely correctly in enacting section 12-309 as a notice period and three years as the statute of limitations.
 There can be no doubt that section 12-309 is an “appropriate” notice period to borrow.

 C.